silverbios/cs-mikrotik-bouncer-alt/README.md

-Below are snippets to use, make sure to replace `ether1` with your desired interface, assuming that rule 0 is a dummy passthrough for packet counting added by default to mikrotik, and rule 1 is whatever but we want to insert crowdsec before it:
+Below are snippets to use, make sure to replace `ether1` with your desired interface, assuming that rule 0 is a dummy passthrough for packet counting added by default to MikroTik, and rule 1 is whatever but we want to insert CrowdSec before it:

 ```shell
 /ip firewall filter \